mcconn1201/tableau-server-windows-1node/README.md

 Follow these requirements when setting parameters: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-username-requirements-when-creating-a-vm

 This template is intended as a sample for how to install Tableau Server.
 If you choose to run a production version of Tableau Server you are responsible for managing the cost & security of your Azure & Tableau deployment.
+This version has been written by Madeleine Corneli and is not officially endorsed by Tableau Software.